 Measuring & Counting Calories

 When measuring sugar, you might wonder: What is one serving of sugar?
 How many grams of sugar in one serving?
 How many calories in a spoonful of sugar?
 How many cups in a pound of sugar?
-How many pounds of sugar in a bag?
 Find the answers below.

-For those of us that like to measure volume, I list some reference amounts obtained via the dip and sweep method — using proper measuring tools, not utensils.
+For those who like to measure volume, I list some reference amounts obtained via the dip and sweep method — using proper measuring tools, not utensils.
 Just dip your measuring tool into the sugar package or bin, and sweep the excess with a knife.
 (Note: teaspoon = tsp; tablespoon = Tbsp)

 Granulated Sugar Substitutions

 Can brown sugar be substituted for granulated sugar in recipes?
 Yes, an equal substitution of brown sugar for granulated sugar can be done.
 It mostly depends on your taste.
 Using brown sugar will add a slight molasses flavor to whatever it is you're making.

 Can confectioners' sugar be substituted for white sugar?
 In short, no. Confectioners' sugar has a finer crystal size and contains 3% cornstarch that keeps the sugar soft.
 Substitutions may result in unsatisfactory results.